rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

 Early in 2018, CloudBees acquired [Code Ship](https://codeship.com), bringing onboard a great product and engineering team, but also a pretty good CI-as-a-Service offering.
-While Code Ship doesn't speak Jenkins Pipeline, it was already quite mature with significant market traction, helping close the book on the Code Valet experiment.
+While Code Ship doesn't speak Jenkins Pipeline, it was already quite a mature product with significant market traction, helping close the book on the Code Valet experiment.

 ---